In today’s guide, you’ll learn how to set up a work bullet journal.

 To be completely honest, this part of bullet journaling looks different for everyone because, for instance, teachers need pages with a class curriculum, bloggers need any type of pageviews tracker, etc.

-Obviously, I’m not able to include suitable bullet journal work spreads for all professions in the world, but definitely, I put some work journal ideas to get inspired below.
+Obviously, I’m not able to include suitable bullet journal work spreads for all professions in the world, but definitely, I definitely put some work journal ideas to get inspired below.

 Overall, I include bullet journal work spreads I personally use as a full-time blogger.